Home

 The easiest way to think about it is that you now have to turn each finger into tight rope acrobats.

-1. If you can use a electric guitar with light strings to start out.
+1. If you can use an electric guitar with light strings to start out.
 This will be so much easier on your fingertips that its another world.
 Believe me be as kind to your fingers as possible.

-If you do not want or have a electric guitar.
+If you do not want or have an electric guitar.
 Have your guitar tech install some very light strings on your acoustic guitar and have the action set to as low as humanly possible without the guitar buzzing.

 The action of a guitar is how high the strings are above the fretboard.
 The lower it is without buzzing, the easier it will be to learn to play chords.